Verfahrensrecht - Rule of Law Programme Southeast Europe

 In order to secure the rule of law principles, it is necessary to establish not only modern state constitutions but also to implement additional measures on a level subordinate to constitutional law.
 In this context, the procedural law (civil, criminal and administrative procedural law), in particular, is of vital importance.
 Its ability to secure the fundamental rights has not yet been acknowledged by all the south-eastern European transformation countries.

-In the sector of criminal procedural law, throughout the program year of 2007 the Rule of Law Program South East Europe (RLP SEE) has primarily been focusing on measures for the promotion of procedural laws of suspects/accused and their defense in criminal proceedings, as well as, on measures for the protection of victims.
 The promotion of criminal procedural law based on rule of law principles is among the target work areas of the RLP SEE as it is directly related to the guarantees of fundamental rights and securing those rights, as well as to the guarantees of the European and universal Human Rights Conventions.

 Apart from this, the greatest deficits lie with the citizen’s access to the judicial bodies, the duration of the proceedings as well as the efficiency of the law courts.
 Technical institutions of development cooperation make a big effort to support the countries of the region in basing the infrastructural grounds for efficient court and administrative proceedings.
 The RLP SEE accompanies these institutions with measures for promoting transparency and efficiency in court and administrative proceedings, the fight against corruption, and for an intensified civil participation.